 The current Georgia Leadership Rule defines the Tier 2 programs (Tier 2 Certification Only and Tier 2 Educational Specialist) as advanced level preparation reserved for leaders in leadership positions as defined by the Ga PSC.
 The Georgia Leadership Rule requires candidates have the time and opportunity to lead authentic and genuine school improvement initiatives in a residency experience.

 For detailed information on the Ed.
-S. program, go to the Department of Leadership and Instruction home page and select Educational Leadership.
+S. program, go to the program webpage here.

 For more information, please see the Academic Catalog.